gobuffalo/docs/templates/docs/db/relations.md

 err := tx.Create(&user)
 ```

-1. It will notice `Books` is a `has_many` association and it will realize that to actually store every book it will need to get the `User ID` first.
+1. It will notice `Books` is a `has_many` association and it will realize that to actually update each book it will need to get the `User ID` first.
 So, it proceeds to store first `User` data so it can retrieve an **ID** and then use that ID to fill `UserID` field in every `Book` in `Books`.
-Later it updates all affected books in the database using their `ID`s to target them.
+It updates all affected books in the database using their `ID`s to target them.

 2. `FavoriteSong` is a `has_one` association and it uses same logic described in `has_many` association.
 Since `User` data was previously saved before updating all affected books, it already knows that `User` got an `ID` so it fills its `UserID` field with that value and `FavoriteSong` is then updated in the database.

 3. `Houses` in this example is a `many_to_many` relationship and it will have to deal with two tables in this case: `users` and `addresses`.
-Because `User` was already stored, it already has an `ID`.
+Because `User` was already stored, it already has its `ID`.
 It will then use the `ID`s passed with the `Addresses` to create the coresponding entries in the join table.

 For a `belongs_to` association like shown in the example below, it fill its `UserID` field before be saved in database.